-The overall objective of this study is to explore the ways in which the European Border and Coast Guard can maximise the opportunity provided by AI to support the management of the European Union’s external borders.
-It will also examine how Frontex can support the EU’s wider goals to become a global leader in the development and deployment of cutting-edge, ethical and secure AI.
+RAND Europe was commissioned by Frontex to explore the ways in which the European Border and Coast Guard can maximise the opportunity provided by AI to support the management of the European Union’s (EU) external borders.
+The study also examined how Frontex can support the EU’s wider goals in the development and deployment of cutting-edge, ethical and secure AI.

 - What is the current landscape in the application of AI to border security?

 - Which new and emerging AI-based systems may be applied to border security?

 - In which areas of border security may new and emerging AI-based systems be applied?

 - What steps are required to integrate AI-based systems into border security?

 Current and potential future uses of AI cut across several border securities functions, including: situation awareness and assessment; information management; communication; detection, identification and authentication; and training and exercise.
 The AI systems currently used in development for border security purposes include ‘front-end’ capabilities (e.g. security gates and surveillance systems) and ‘back-end’ capabilities (e.g. automated machine learning).

 The research team explored the opportunities, requirements and barriers for adoption for nine specific AI technology areas.